novy400/Power400/README.md

 # Power400
-Generate Rest Services Code from OpenAPi spécification For IBMI (already know AS400)
+using graphql on IBMI (already know as AS400).